Roof tiles: Interlocking tiles

 Dating to the 1840s, interlocking tiles are the newest category of roofing tile and one of the widest ranging in appearance.
 Their distinguishing feature is the presence of a ridge for interlocking with one another.
 This allows them to provide a high ratio of roof area to number of tiles used.
 Many distinct profiles fall into this category, such as the Marseilles, Ludowici, and Conosera patterns.

-Unlike other types of tiles, which can in some cases be produced through a variety of methods, interlocking tiles can only be manufactured on a large scale with a tile press.
+Unlike other types of tiles, which can often be produced through hand-forming methods, interlocking tiles can only be manufactured with a tile press.

 In many cases interlocking tile is designed to imitate other patterns of tile, such as flat shingles or pantiles, which can make it difficult to identify from the ground without inspecting an individual tile for a ridge.

 History as a vernacular material

-The origins of clay roofing tiles are obscure, but it is believed that it was developed independently during the late Neolithic period in both ancient Greece and China, before spreading in use across Europe and Asia.
+The exact origins of clay roofing tiles are obscure, but it is believed that it was developed independently during the late Neolithic period in both ancient Greece and China, before spreading in use across Europe and Asia.

 Europe

 Greece

+It is believed that clay roof tiles were first used in Ancient Greece between 2000-3000 BCE.
 Fired roof-tiles have been found in the House of the tiles in Lerna, Greece.
 Debris found at the site contained thousands of terracotta tiles which had fallen from the roof.
 In the Mycenaean period, roof tiles are documented for Gla and Midea.

 The earliest roof tiles from the Archaic period in Greece are documented from a very restricted area around Corinth, where fired tiles began to replace thatched roofs at two temples of Apollo and Poseidon between 700 and 650 BC.
 Spreading rapidly, roof tiles were found within fifty years at many sites around the Eastern Mediterranean, including Mainland Greece, Western Asia Minor, and Southern and Central Italy.
 Early Greek roof-tiles were of the imbrex and tegula style.
 While more expensive and labour-intensive to produce than thatch, their introduction has been explained by their greatly enhanced fire-resistance which gave desired protection to the costly temples.

 The spread of the roof-tile technique has to be viewed in connection with the simultaneous rise of monumental architecture in Ancient Greece.
 Only the newly appearing stone walls, which were replacing the earlier mudbrick and wood walls, were strong enough to support the weight of a tiled roof.
 As a side-effect, it has been assumed that the new stone and tile construction also ushered in the end of 'Chinese roof' (Knickdach) construction in Greek architecture, as they made the need for an extended roof as rain protection for the mudbrick walls obsolete.

 A Greek roof tile was responsible for the death of Molossian Greek king Pyrrhus of Epirus in 272 BC after a woman threw one at the king's head as he was attacking her son.